sameesin/cisco-csftd-on-aws/content/70_Firewall_Configuration/2_Firewall_Config.md

 This will give you all the private IPs of ILB, enter them when prompted.

-Update the terraform.tfvars file with the ELB Private IP address.
+Update the terraform.tfvars file in AWS_Workshop_Code_EventEngine folder with the ELB Private IP address.

 ### <ins> Step 2: Tapping in FMC </ins>